bakpakin/Fennel/api.md

 * `unfriendly`: disable enhanced parse error reporting
 * `comments`: include comment nodes in AST

+## AST node definition

+The AST returned by the parser consists of data structures representing the code.
+Passing AST nodes to the `fennel.view` function will give you a string which should round-trip thru the parser to give you the same data back.
+The same is true with `tostring`, except it does not work with kv tables.

+AST nodes can be any of these types:

+### list

+A list represents a call to function/macro, or destructuring multiple return values in a binding context.
+It's represented as a table which can be identified using the `fennel.list?` predicate function or constructed using `fennel.list` which takes any number of arguments for the contents of the list.

+The list also contains these keys indicating where it was defined:
+`filename`, `line`, `bytestart`, and `byteend`.
+This data is used for stack traces and for pinpointing compiler error messages.

+### sequence/kv table

+These are table literals in Fennel code produced by square brackets (sequences) or curly brackets (kv tables).
+Sequences can be identified using the `fennel.sequence?` function and constructed using `fennel.sequence`.
+There is no predicate or constructor for kv tables;
+any table which is not one of the other types is assumed to be one of these.

+At runtime there is no difference between sequences and kv tables which use monotonically increasing integer keys, but the parser is able to distinguish between them.

+Sequences have their source data in `filename`, `line`, etc keys just like lists.
+But kv tables cannot have this, because adding arbitrary keys to the table would change its contents, so these fields are instead stored on the metatable.

+### symbol

+Symbols typically represent identifiers in Fennel code.
+Symbols can be identified with `fennel.sym?` and constructed with `fennel.sym` which takes a string name as its first argument and a source data table as the second.
+Symbols are represented as tables which store their source data in fields on themselves.
+Unlike the other tables in the AST, they do not represent collections; they are used as scalar types.

+**Note:** `nil` is not a valid AST; code that references nil will have the symbol named `"nil"` which unfortunately prints in a way that is visually indistinguishable from actual `nil`.

+### vararg

+This is a special type of symbol-like construct (`...`) indicating functions using a variable number of arguments.
+Its meaning is the same as in Lua.
+It's identified with `fennel.varg?` and constructed with `fennel.varg`.

+### number/string/boolean

+These are literal types defined by Lua.
+They cannot carry source data.

+### comment

+By default, ASTs will omit comments.
+However, when the `:comment` field is set in the parser options, comments will be included in the parsed values.
+They are identified using `fennel.comment?` and constructed using the `fennel.comment` function.
+They are represented as tables that have source data as fields inside them.

 ## Work with docstrings and metadata